spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/customizing-css.md

 This is exactly what happens in the header of the homepage at [medialibrary.pro](https://medialibrary.pro): the shown component has a slightly blue-ish look, using the color palette of this site.

-## 2. Override only portions in your CSS
+## Option 2: Override only portions in your CSS

 If you only want to tinker with certain aspects of the component but like to keep the CSS in sync with future package updates, nothing stops you from overriding only certain CSS rules with your own tweaks.
 Every DOM-element of the component has a class with prefix `media-library`.